-The costs of system failures to businesses can be staggering.
-According to InformationWeek's study [1], businesses lost 26.5 billion in revenue each year due to unplanned IT (Information Technology) downtime.
+The costs of system failures to businesses can be staggering [1].
+According to a 2011 study by CA Technologies [1], businesses lost \$26.5 billion in revenue each year due to unplanned IT (Information Technology) downtime.
 A brokerage firm might lose millions of dollars per hour!

 One of the early projects on fault-tolerant computers was sponsored by NASA's Jet Propulsion Laboratory (JPL) in the 1960s.
-JPL invited Algirdas Avizienis, a researcher from the University of California Los Angeles, to develop a fault-tolerant computer system for use on long space missions.
+JPL invited Algirdas Avizienis, a researcher from the University of California, Los Angeles, to develop a fault-tolerant computer system for use on long space missions.
 In those days, computer failures occurred much more frequently than now.
 A computer on board a deep space mission could not afford to fail.
 Avizienis named his computer design STAR, for Self Testing and Repair.
 The reliability of the STAR computer was achieved by integrating several redundant duplicate versions of each subsystem [1].

 All mission-critical applications employ some level of redundancy: uninterruptible hot-swappable power supplies, multi-path input/output adapters, and so on.
 But hardware alone cannot assure reliability.
 To operate without failures, a reliable system must have trained personnel available and sound management and control procedures in place.
 There are experiments in fault-tolerant software, too.
-The same critical software module may be implemented in two versions by two independent teams of developers, then run in parallel on two systems that compare the computation results at critical junctions.
+For instance, the same critical software module may be implemented in two versions by two independent teams of developers, then run in parallel on two systems that compare the computation results at critical junctions.